laidevopslearning/End-To-End-CICD-Project/README.md

 # Create by using Terraform code
 - Create 1 Master machine on AWS with 2CPU, 8GB of RAM (t2.large) and 29 GB of storage and install Docker on it.
+Code as attached.

 # Installation via terraform ( in EC2 )
 -Update